Nvelop

 Document summarizing evaluation results, award decision, rationale, and approvals.
 Includes cost analysis and risk assessment.

 Purpose: Documents the award decision for stakeholders and auditors.
-Essential for governance and compliance.
+Essential for governance.

 Contract